codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's large, grey, and doesn't matter?
-An irrelephant.
+What kind of bagel can fly?
+A plain bagel.

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+In web design, what does CSS stand for?
- 1. IBM
+ 1. Corrective Style Sheet
- 2. Microsoft
+ 2. Cascading Style Sheet
- 3. Google
+ 3. Counter Strike: Source
- 4. Apple
+ 4. Computer Style Sheet

 <details>
   <summary>Answer</summary>
-  Apple
+  Cascading Style Sheet
 </details>